mingyudu/PseuLME/README.md

 ?lme_pvals
 ```

-After put the raw count matrix and the corresponding metadata into `dds`, you can conduct the differential expression analysis using the following code:
+After put the raw count matrix and its corresponding metadata into a DESeqDataSet `dds`, conduct the PseuLME by running the following code:
 ```r
 res = fit_PseuLME(dds,
                   cell_type_accessor = 'cluster_coarse',